Your Guide To ADA Compliance In Texas

 1. UserWay

 For businesses looking for an automated accessibility solution, UserWay is a top choice.
-This AI-powered tool helps businesses in Massachusetts comply with Section 508, ADA Title II, and WCAG 2.1 guidelines.
-Once installed, website visitors will also have access to an accessibility panel that makes it possible for them to customize their online experience according to their needs.
+This AI-powered tool helps businesses in Massachusetts comply with Section 508, ADA Title II, and WCAG 2.2 guidelines.
+Once installed, website visitors will also have access to an accessibility panel that makes it possible for website visitors to customize their online experience according to their needs.

 Userway service logoUserWay